Embattled landlord Frenz sells the last of his Minneapolis buildings, giving control to tenants

 The tenants continued to make the case for buying the buildings, organizing several demonstrations.

-In addition, the land bank received a low interest loan of $4.98 million from the Local Initiatives Support Corporation, a nonprofit that gets large financial institutions and investors to support affordable housing projects around the country, said Peter McLaughlin, its executive director.
+In addition, the land bank received a low-interest loan of $4.98 million from the Local Initiatives Support Corp., a nonprofit that gets large financial institutions and investors to support affordable housing projects around the country, said Peter McLaughlin, its executive director.

 It was not clear at the outset that the tenants would be successful.
 United Renters organizers canvassed the units, building a tenant support network that pressed city inspectors to hold Frenz accountable.

-“The tenants deserve a lot of credit for this happening,” said Brennan.
-“It’s not easy to take on your landlord and fight evictions for months and months and to form a cooperative.
+"The tenants deserve a lot of credit for this happening," Brennan said.
+"It's not easy to take on your landlord and fight evictions for months and months and to form a cooperative.
 Their perseverance is really remarkable.
-It is great the city could be part of helping to support them.”
+It is great the city could be part of helping to support them."

-The buildings were currently overseen by a court-appointed administrator as part of a tenants’ remedy action.
+The buildings were being overseen by a court-appointed administrator as part of a tenants' remedy action.

 As late as this year, Frenz was in district court seeking to evict the tenants.